Penland Winter Residencies

 Penland makes a substantial investment when planning programs.
 Vacancies can be hard to fill even if there is a waiting list, so we must charge application fees to offset the cost of these vacancies.
-If you cancel on or before November 15th, you will receive a full refund minus a $100 application fee and the $30 processing fee.
-If you cancel after November 15th, there is no refund.
+If you cancel before December 1, you will receive a full refund minus a $100 cancellation fee and the $30 application fee.
+If you cancel after that date, there is no refund.

 How to Apply

 - Project Proposal: a concise description of the project or type of work you plan to pursue during your residency